WillFlame14/rs-docs/docs/basics/safe-actions.md

     <figcaption>Alice's clue reveals a playable y3.
 This is not a *Referential Play Clue*.</figcaption>
 </figure>

-- Note that safe actions can be indicated with clues that don't touch the cards they are signalling to be playable or trash.
+- Safe actions can be indicated with clues that don't touch the cards they are signalling to be playable or trash.

 <figure>
     <img src={useBaseUrl('/img/safe-actions-2.png')} alt="y4 is on the play stacks.
 Alice clues 5 to Bob, revealing a yellow card as !5." width="100%"/>